-Feng Shui Laughing Buddha Statues 2 in.
-(Rosewood)-Various Styles
+Feng Shui Laughing Buddha Statues - Rosewood Finish

-These 2" tall Rosewood Buddha statues can be added to your space to call in specific energies.
+These 2" tall polyresin Buddha statues can be added to your space to call in specific energies.
 Each Buddha has a different posture and reflects its own purpose or intent.

 The Laughing Buddha called Hotei (also spelled Po-tai or Budai).
 The latter form isn't meant to look anything like the teacher who awakened in India 2500 years ago.
 Rather, the chubby, laughing one was a Chinese monk who lived around 1000 CE.
 Hotei is considered a form of the Maitreya Boddhisatva, also called the future Buddha.